 I'm not much of a thrill seeker (I don't really like jet skis or amusement parks, for example).

-I don't really have a "type," I'm just looking for a 'workable match.'
+I'm just looking for a 'workable match.'

 I've earned a bachelor's degree in Art History/ English.
 I took nearly enough Philosophy for it to have been my minor (instead of English).